ljljolinq1010/zebrafish-single-cell-multi-omics-study/README.md

    A. Identify putative enhancers for genes of interest

-   B. Plot gene expression, chromatin accessibility, and the association score for genes of interest
+   B. Plot gene expression, chromatin accessibility, and their association scores for genes of interest

    C. Idnetify the transcription factor binding site for the peaks of interest through motif scaning

    D. Motif entichment analysis for cell type specific peaks

 The tutorial is here: https://ljljolinq1010.github.io/zebrafish-single-cell-multi-omics-study/tutorial_scMultiome.html

 The scMultiome data is here: https://drive.google.com/file/d/1qQGUSENjQ0ohZDtvcnejS6XKS0H0HrCW/view?usp=drive_link